|

 Janet studies Early Childhood Development.
 Joanne studies Early Childhood Development.

-Janet meets and weds an Antioch College student.
-Her husband has some of the Turner
+Janet also meets and weds an Antioch College student named Clark.

 Janet and her husband have a son they name Keith.